VOLUNTEER INFORMATION SHEET

 What will happen if I decide to register?

 Once you have created your account you will then be asked to provide some personal information.
 This includes your name, date of birth, contact details and some basic details about your health.
-Before you send this information to be uploaded onto Join Dementia Research, you will be asked to consent to it being used to help find studies that might be a suitable match for you.
+Before you send this information to be uploaded onto Join Dementia Research, you will be asked to consent for it to be used to help find studies that might be a suitable match for you.

 Who will be able to see my information on Join Dementia Research?

 Your information is managed by a team of staff based at the NIHR CRNCC.
-Only the Join Dementia Research management staff at NIHR CRNCC, approved researchers, NHS staff and the charity Helpdesks registered to use Join Dementia Research will be able to see your information.
+Only the Join Dementia Research staff at NIHR or agencies working on our behalf, approved researchers, NHS staff and the charity Helpdesks registered to use Join Dementia Research will be able to see your information.

 Approved researchers may be employed by the NHS, commercial organisations or universities, pursuing activities for medical benefit.
 All researchers are assessed and approved on the basis that their employers are signed up to our terms and conditions, and data processing agreements; and that they are working on ethically approved studies.
 Researchers only access your information on Join Dementia Research in relation to studies that you match to.

-A list of organisations approved to use Join Dementia Research is available on our website www.joindementiaresearch.nihr.ac.uk/help
+A list of research organisations approved to use Join Dementia Research is available on our website, under our FAQ 12: www.joindementiaresearch.nihr.ac.uk/help

 Who will be able to see my medical records?